 I don't think it's called Vintage though.
 In as much as it's the inevitable post-modern next step in visual bricolage, that celebrates history rather than challenging or channelling, maybe.
 But it has no particular vintage.
 It seems completley now but also timeless.

-Maybe it's a good thing that there's no official term for it - I find as much delight in seeking out images that embody my personal tastes and aspirations, just as much as I imagine the homemakers and designers enjoyed the processes of creating them.
+Maybe it's a good thing that there's no official term for it - I find delight in seeking out images that embody my personal tastes and aspirations, just as much as I imagine the homemakers and designers enjoyed the processes of creating them.